au-ts/libmicrokitco/README.md

 ---

 ### `void microkit_cothread_destroy(const microkit_cothread_ref_t cothread)`
-Destroy a specific cothread initialised cothread.
+Destroy the given cothread.
 Internally, the subject cothread's handle is released back into the cothreads pool and such handle is non-scheduleable until it is returned from a `spawn()` call.

 If the caller destroy itself, the scheduler will be invoked to pick the next cothread to run.